knrdl/knrdl.github.io/content/posts/luks-data-volumes.md

 * **Restic** encrypts backups, network capable, can do versioning
 * **LUKS** provides full disk encryption for linux systems

-But LUKS can also be used for regular data volumes which behave much like Veracrypt volumes.
+But LUKS can also be used for regular data volumes which behave a lot like Veracrypt volumes.

 ## 1. Create a volume